Travel Budget Japan: How much it costs and how to save

 Also, note:

-- Cards (including any stored funds) will expire after 10 years of non-use, which means you can reuse the card if you return to Japan within that timeframe.
+• Cards (including any stored funds) expire after 10 years of non-use, but you can reuse them if you return to Japan within that timeframe.

-- You can return it (and get a refund of the money on the card plus the deposit you paid for the card itself) - as long as it's in the region you bought it.
+• You can return it (and get a refund of the money on the card plus the deposit you paid for the card itself)—as long as it's in the region where you bought it.

 Bus Transportation

-Buses can be a good alternative to trains (especially for medium to long-distance travel and on competitive routes).
-Do note though that while train timetables are (mostly) reliable, buses can be stuck in traffic just like any other road transport (and delays of 30 minutes and more are not unusual).
+Buses can be a good alternative to trains (especially for medium to long-distance and competitive routes).
+Do note, though, that while train timetables are (mostly) reliable, buses can be stuck in traffic just like any other road transport (and delays of 30 minutes and more are not unusual).

 Bus Passes

-One way to save on transport costs in Japan is by purchasing a Willer Express Bus Pass.
-This pass allows you to travel for 3, 5 or 7 days within a period specified by you.
+One way to save on transport costs in Japan is to purchase a Willer Express Bus Pass.
+This pass allows you to travel for 3, 5, or 7 days within a period specified by you.

-- Advantages: The days of travel do not need to be consecutive, giving you flexibility in your itinerary.
-Willer Express has a number of night buses which can save on accommodation costs.
+• Advantages: The travel days do not need to be consecutive, giving you flexibility in your itinerary.
+Willer Express has several night buses, which can save on accommodation costs.
 Additionally, you can easily book your seats in advance online through the user-friendly Willer Express website.

-- Disadvantages: The pass can only be used on Willer Express buses and only on the least comfortable 4 seats per row bus types.
+• Disadvantages: The pass can only be used on Willer Express buses and only on the least comfortable four-seat-per-row bus types.

 Travellers to Japan may also be able to save on transport costs by using intercity bus services like those provided by Willer Express | Photo on Wikimedia Commons